 Phone: (+47) 41545931

 I picked apart my first web page in 1993 with great enthusiasm.
 I’ve studied social anthropology at The University of Tromsø and Library and information science at Oslo And Akershus University College of Applied Sciences, but tended to get job offers that sidetracked me a tad.
 I’ve been doing new media journalism + producing, web user experience designing, r&d and project management as a living since 1997, gradually sliding into managerial roles in recent years.
 I’ve also done some television (U:Filter, Tekno, Ikke gjør dette hjemme).
-I’ve been with NRK (Norwegian Broadcasting Corporation) since 1997.
-I currently work as a technical project manager at p3.no.
+I’ve been with NRK (Norwegian Broadcasting Corporation) since 1997 where I’ve worked at a technical project manager at NRK P3 for many years, mostly leading web development projects for p3.no.
+One of the products I am most proud of having worked on is Urørt.
+I currently work as a new media/video journalist at p3.no.

-I have 3 cute kids, a wife, and live in a large old house on the outskirts of Trondheim, Norway.
+I have 3 cute kids who are growing up fast, a wife, and live in an old house on the outskirts of Trondheim, Norway.

 About this website: